 Katie Feliz has been tap dancing since the age of 4 when her parents enrolled her in dance to help with coordination and motor skills (She was born nearly 3 months early and weighed only 2lbs 12oz at birth).
 Little did they know tap dancing in particular would become a lifelong hobby and passion (and that she would overcome any and all of those early obstacles!)
 She has studied all of the major dance forms over the years - from two local studios in Quakertown, PA to several summer dance intensives (American Reperatory Ballet School - Princeton NJ; American Musical Theatre Dance Workshop - Hofstra University, NY; Pennsylvania Governor’s School of the Arts - Modern Dance Emphasis at Mercyhurst in Erie, PA).
 She traveled weekly throughout high school for private lessons with David Blight (Wilkesbarre, PA) where she gained her signature style as a hoofer.
 At Penn State University Katie continued with dance, briefly pursuing a minor; dancing with Tapestry; and began teaching for Joan Kennedy in 2003.
 Since then she has choreographed two musicals for Bald Eagle High School, participated in 11 recitals with Kennedy Dance Centre, taught an adaptive dance class for kids with special needs and even choreographed a wedding dance for some friends.
 Katie especially enjoys seeing teens and adults “return” to tap dancing and hopes to expand her work with students with special needs (sparked by the birth of her daughter, Emberly, who has Down Syndrome) in the future.
 She also has a Master’s degree in Intercultural Studies and lives with her family in Pleasant Gap.

-Ava Seigworth has been dancing since the age of 4 at Kennedy Dance Centre.
+Ava Seigworth has been dancing since the age of 4 starting at Kennedy Dance Centre.
 She has taken a variety of styles including ballet, jazz, modern, contemporary, and hip-hop.
 At 14 she started competing for Kennedy and later Hot Styles in many styles of dance.
-Ava has helped out in the dance classroom with beginner classes since the age of 12 and now teaches her own classes.
+Ava has taught at Hot Styles since 2022 and has worked with ages 5-18 in ballet, technique, contemporary, lyrical, jazz, and acro.
 Ava has been able to travel to Europe with Hot Styles to perform at the United World Games, and has also traveled to Las Vegas and New York City with the company.
-She attends Penn State University and majors in Spanish and International Politics.
+She is a senior at Penn State University and majors in Spanish and International Politics.
 She is also involved in Volé Dance Company at Penn State as a dancer and choreographer.
-She is excited to continue her dance journey and teach others at Hot Styles Dance Company and instill her love for dance in other people.
+She is excited to continue her dance journey and teach others at Hot Styles Dance Company.
+She is inspired by her students and hopes to instill her love for dance in them.

 Lizzy Lovrak grew up in Bellefonte, PA and started dancing at Kennedy Dance Centre when she was 3 years old.
 At age 5, she found her love for hip hop at Hot Styles and quickly joined the All-Star competitive team.